armory/docs/content/en/armory-cdaas/setup/blue-green.md

 ## Redeploy your app

-Make a change to your app, such as the number of replicas, and redeploy it with the Borealis CLI:
+Make a change to your app, such as the number of replicas, and redeploy it with the CLI:

 ```bash
 armory deploy start  -f <your-deploy-file>.yaml